-While we are not listed on NASDAQ, we comply with NASDAQ's corporate governance rules requiring listed companies to have a board of directors with at least a majority of independent directors.
-Under NASDAQ's corporate governance rules, in order for a director to be deemed independent, our board of directors must determine that the individual does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his or her responsibilities.
-On an annual basis, each member of our board of directors is required to complete an independence questionnaire designed to provide information to assist the board of directors in determining whether the director is independent under NASDAQ's corporate governance rules, the 1940 Act and our corporate governance guidelines.
-Our board of directors has determined that each of our directors, other than Mr. Meserve and Ms. Schugart, is independent under the listing standards of the NASDAQ Stock Market LLC, the Exchange Act and the 1940 Act.
+While we are not listed on Nasdaq, we comply with Nasdaq's corporate governance rules requiring listed companies to have a board of directors with at least a majority of independent directors.
+Under Nasdaq's corporate governance rules, in order for a director to be deemed independent, our board of directors must determine that the individual does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his or her responsibilities.
+On an annual basis, each member of our board of directors is required to complete an independence questionnaire designed to provide information to assist the board of directors has determined that each of our directors, other than Mr. Meserve and Ms. Schugart, is independent under the listing standards of the Nasdaq Stock Market LLC, the Exchange Act and the 1940 Act.